 Why is Bruxism a Problem?

-Over time the complications of bruxism may cause permanent damage to the teeth and uncomfortable oral and facial pain.
+Over time the complications of teeth grinding may cause permanent damage to the teeth and uncomfortable oral and facial pain.
 During sleep the force of bruxing can be up to six times greater than normal waking biting pressure, approximately 250 pounds of force per square inch, and last for up to 40 minutes per hour of sleep.
-The complications of bruxism include:
+The complications include:

 - Damage to the teeth